-The District's fund balances increased from the prior year by \$126,912.
-The increase was due to revenues being more than expenditures with \$76,300 of the expenses being due to the pension expense.
-The District's burial fees due to lower internments were not adequate amount to cover the current year operating costs.
+The District's fund balances increased from the prior year by \$189,161.
+The increase was due to revenues being more than expenditures with \$46,172 of the expenses being due to the pension expense.

 Condensed budget comparison:

 The District prepares an annual budget of projected revenue and expenditures.
 The District's board of directors reviews and adopts the budget as an operating guideline for the year.
 A condensed version of the budget is presented below: